Navigate to content

 ADMINISTRATIVE DATA

-Data on shareholders of companies are received from the commercial register of the Centre of Registers and Infomation Systems and balance of payments' data from the Eesti Pank (the central bank of Estonia).
+Data on shareholders of companies are received from the commercial register of the Centre of Registers and Information Systems and balance of payments' data from the Central Bank of Estonia (Eesti Pank).

 DATA FROM OTHER STATISTICAL ACTIVITIES

-Data from statistical activities 20300 “Financial statistics of enterprises (annual)” and 20901 “Business register for statistical purposes”.
+Data from statistical activities 20300 “Financial statistics of enterprises (annual)”, 20319 "Financial statistics of foreign affiliates" and 20901 “Business register for statistical purposes”.

 18.2.
 Frequency of data collection